How to download and install Firefox on Windows

 This article explains how to download and install Firefox on Windows using a simplified online installer.
 (Advanced users: see the For advanced users section at the end of the article.)

-- To update Firefox from a previous version, see Update Firefox to the latest version.
+- To update Firefox from a previous version, see Update Firefox to the latest release.

 Before installing Firefox, see the Firefox System Requirements to make sure that your computer has the required operating system and recommended hardware.